How Additive Manufacturing Can Reduce Costs on Your Production Lines

 Each car needs specific branding with the logo, model number, and other marks.
 This can be tricky, with the badge needing to be placed in a specific location quickly and without damaging the paintwork.
 Previously, this had been done with a variety of cumbersome gluing jigs — unfortunate combinations of heavy, delicate, and expensive.
-Plus, it took six weeks for a new one to arrive if one broke.
+Plus, it took six weeks for a replacement one to arrive if one broke.

 This kind of troublesome production line tool often makes the best candidate to show what AM could offer.
 The key thought when looking at the jig for AM: just as end-products don’t need to be fully 3D printed, nor do all parts of a manufacturing tool, especially if a combination reduces cost.